1. Access to the Aquatics Center is controlled by card access. Members must use their UAlbany SUNY/CNSE ID or Membership Card to enter the facility.

 9. Climb, dunk, push, pull or unnecessarily splash swimmers is prohibited

-1. Children Swim is available to children (at no additional charge) of Students, Faculty, Staff or Members who have purchased a minimum of one month membership.
+1. Children Swim is available to children (at no additional charge) of Students, Faculty, Staff or Members.
 Parents will need to complete the sign in form for their child/children.

 2. During children swim hours, a parent/adult must directly supervise children younger than 12 years of age.
 One adult must be present for each child entering the pool.
 Children over the age of four are not permitted in the locker room of the opposite sex.
 There is a small bathroom just off the pool deck for each access to respective locker room shower areas.